GoogleCloudPlatform/esp-v2/README.md

 Please refer to the [migration guide](https://cloud.google.com/endpoints/docs/grpc/migrate-to-esp-v2) for more details on the incompatible changes.

-For serverless API gateway deployments, it is recommended to use ESPv2 instead of ESP.
+For serverless reverse proxy deployments, it is recommended to use ESPv2 instead of ESP.
+For sidecar deployments, either ESPv2 or ESP can be used, but ESP will receive more features.

 ## Repository Structure